Lawrence University Sexual Misconduct Policy

 Behavior and Discrimination Covered by Title IX

-Title IX covers sexual discrimination in a variety of forms.
-This includes, sexual harassment, in every area of college life, including but not limited to sports, as well as discrimination and different treatment based on sex.
+Title IX covers sexual discrimination in a variety of forms, including sexual harassment in any area of college life, which encompasses, but is not limited to sports, as well as discrimination and different treatment based on sex.

 All University employees (with the exception of Confidential Resources) who become aware of incidents or allegations of sexual misconduct are Responsible Employees.
 University employees include Resident Life Advisors (RLAs).
 Responsible Employees have a responsibility to report the matter to the Title IX Coordinator.
 All Lawrence University employees are encouraged to completed yearly Title IX training, as well as Bystander Intervention.